-This document is a clarification of the acceptable behavior outlined in the npm Code of Conduct, and nothing in this document should be interpreted to contradict any aspect of the npm Code of Conduct.
+This document is additive to the guidelines in the npm Code of Conduct and npm Open-Source terms.
+Nothing in this document should be interpreted to contradict any aspect of the npm Code of Conduct or Open-Source Terms.

 npm owner ls <pkgname>

-Don't squat on package names.
+Don't squat on package names, user names or organization names.
 Publish code or move out of the way.

 npm owner ls foo.
-This will tell Alice the email address of the owner (Yusuf).
+This will give you the email address of an owner of

-In almost every case so far, the parties involved have been able to reach an amicable resolution without any major intervention.
+In most disputes, the parties involved have been able to reach an amicable resolution without any major intervention.
 Most people really do want to be reasonable, and are probably not even aware that they're in your way.

 Module ecosystems are most vibrant and powerful when they are as self-directed as possible.
 If an admin one day deletes something you had worked on, then that is going to make most people quite upset, regardless of the justification.
 When humans solve their problems by talking to other humans with respect, everyone has the chance to end up feeling good about the interaction.